rambly/ZeldaClassic-zscript-docs/2.53.2/docs/game.md

 Returns the version of Zelda Classic being used to run the quest.

+!!! note
 	This command was implemented in Zelda Classic 2.53.1&mdash;it only exists in that version and later versions.
 It will return `0` in earlier versions.

 <!-- **Example** -->